Undergraduate Success Plan

 Meet with your academic advisor.
 Every College of Arts and Sciences (CAS) student is assigned a professional academic advisor who is committed to your personal, academic, and professional success.
 Your assigned advisor is based on your primary major.
 Check MyRED for the name and contact information for your academic advisor.
 See your advisor's calendar and sign up for an appointment in Student Success Hub at my.unl.edu

 Review and update your degree plan.
-Your academic advisor will help you start your plan using the Degree Planner tool in MyRED.
+Your academic advisor will help you start your plan using the Stellic Degree Management System in MyRED.
 Together you'll make long term and short term plans that allow you to make progress toward your degree while choosing courses that fuel your curiosity.

-Connect with the career coaches.
+Connect with your career coach.
 Explore your interests, abilities, and career values.
 Identify and prepare to apply for internships, research, education abroad, service, and leadership opportunities.
 Research career options or graduate programs that connect to your academic program and your long-term goals.
 Develop your resume and practice interview skills.
 Use Student Success Hub to schedule an appointment.

 Respond to Academic Navigators.
 They work with our academic advisors and career coaches to connect you with resources and develop a plan for success—and they are great listeners.